-- 3. Wear a fetal radiation dosimetry badge as instructed if one has been assigned to you. - 4.
-Realize accuracy of radiation dose estimates is dependent on the prompt receipt of the individual's monitors for processing.
+- 2. Review your radiation exposure records with the Radiation Safety Officer and discuss any questions you may have regarding radiation exposure during pregnancy - 3.
+Wear a fetal radiation dosimetry badge as instructed if one has been assigned to you. - Realize accuracy of radiation dose estimates is dependent on the prompt receipt of the individual's monitors for processing.
 Therefore, all badges should be returned immediately upon receipt of the new badges.
 Badge readings for this individual will be reviewed by faculty.